Bat-Erdeniin Ganzorig

 Bat-Erdeniin Ganzorig (19 October 1999) is a Mongolian archer.
-In Mongolian archery, he holds the title of "Aimgiin gots kharvaach (The Best Archer of Province)".
+In Mongolian archery, Ganzorig holds the title of "Aimgiin gots kharvaach (The Best Archer of Province)".

-Ganzorig held a winner title at the 2025 World Traditional Archery Cup in Ulsan, South Korea, claiming two gold medals in the 30- and 70-meter events. Не also received the Grand Prix or top award for the highest overall combined score across both distances.
-Ganzorig is the 2021 national champion in a traditional archery.
+Ganzorig held a winner title at the 2025 World Traditional Archery Cup in Ulsan, South Korea, claiming two gold medals in the 30-meter Kazakh Zhamby target and 70-meter Turkish Puta target archery events. Не also received the Grand Prix or top award for the highest overall combined score across all distances, with a perfect 100% result at the 70-meter distance.
+Ganzorig is the 2021 national champion in the traditional archery.

+Ganzorig held the winner title at the 2026 Asian Traditional Archery Championship in Turkistan, Kazakhstan, claiming the gold medal in the 30-meter Kazakh Zhamby target archery event.

+Ganzorig held the champion title at the 6th World Nomad Games in Kyrchyn Gorge, Kyrgyzstan, winning the gold medal in the 145-meter Korean Gungdo target archery event.